 Section 7: VACANCY

-If a vacancy occurs on the Executive Board the Executive Board shall vote in by a majority a PTSO member to fill the vacancy for the remainder of the officer’s term.
+If a vacancy occurs on the Executive Board the Executive Board shall vote in by a majority of a PTSO members to fill the vacancy for the remainder of the officer’s term.

 ARTICLE IV- MEETINGS

 General PTSO meetings shall be held to conduct the business of the PTSO.
 Meetings shall be held at the discretion of the Executive Board, with no less than two meetings per school year.

 Each member in attendance at a PTSO meeting is eligible to vote (one vote per household).

 A three-fourths majority of the PTSO present to vote shall constitute a quorum for the purpose of voting.